 Aggregation can speed up the performance of DirectQuery sourced tables significantly.
-To use it, firstly you need to create an aggregation table, secondly, you need to set up proper storage modes for tables in the model.
-Finally, you have to configure the aggregation functions, which is what I’m going to explain in this post.
-You can learn about aggregation in other posts of this series, and continue the example here.
-If you like to learn more about Power BI, read Power BI book from Rookie to Rock Star.
+To use it, firstly, you need to create an aggregation table.
+Secondly, you must set up proper storage modes for tables in the model.
+Finally, you have to configure the aggregation functions, which I will explain in this post.
+You can learn about aggregation in other posts of this series and continue the example here.
+If you like to learn more about Power BI, read the Power BI book from Rookie to Rock Star.

-The sample data model that we have includes an aggregation table (Sales Agg), and a DirectQuery sourced fact table (FactInternetSales), and relationship to some other tables with Dual, or DirectQuery storage modes as below;
+The sample data model that we have includes an aggregation table (Sales Agg), a DirectQuery sourced fact table (FactInternetSales), and a relationship to some other tables with Dual or DirectQuery storage modes as below;

-The aggregated table is created and has proper relationships and storage mode.
-However, Power BI still is not aware of such aggregation (remember; because you can even create the aggregation outside of Power BI with the group by statement in T-SQL).
+The aggregated table is created and has proper relationships and storage modes.
+However, Power BI is unaware of such aggregation (remember, because you can even create the aggregation outside of Power BI with the group by clause in T-SQL).
 You have to let Power BI know about such aggregation.
 That is why we need to set up and configure it.

-In the Manage Aggregations window, you will have the option to choose aggregation functions and fields that the function applied to it.
+In the Manage Aggregations window, you can choose aggregation functions and fields that the function applied to it.

 In this blog post, I won’t talk about the Precedence configuration.
 That is for scenarios when you have multiple layers of aggregation and the precedence of the aggregation usage.
 In this sample scenario, we just have one aggregated table.

-The Aggregation configuration here should exactly match the aggregation configuration on the aggregated table.
+The Aggregation configuration should match the aggregation configuration on the aggregated table.
 What does that mean?
-In the step of creating the aggregated table, we created a grouped by the result with below setup;
+In the step of creating the aggregated table, we created a group by the result with the below setup;

 As you can see, we have three fields that are our Group by fields; OrderDateKey, CustomerKey, and ProductSubcategoryKey.
 These fields should be marked as Group By on their respective related field in the FactInternetSales table (the original fact table);

-Then you should set up aggregation functions respective to what the original grouping configuration is.
+Then you should set up aggregation functions according to the original grouping configuration.
 For SalesAmount_Sum, and UnitPrice_Sum, the aggregation should be set as Sum to their respective fields in the FactInternetSales table.

 Rule #1: Detail Column Must be the Same Data Type of Grouped Column to use Sum Function

-Rule #2: Data type of the column must be Whole Number (Integer) if you used Count Function
+Rule #2: The data type of the column must be Whole Number (Integer) if you used Count Function

 Again back to my other blog post earlier.
-If you created any aggregated result which uses Count, then the data type of that column should be the whole number.
+If you created any aggregated result using Count, then that column’s data type should be the whole number.
 Otherwise, the Count function in the manage aggregations will be greyed out.